dscarpetti/codax/README.md

 ### Conformant Values

   - non-map values of any type serializable by [nippy](https://github.com/ptaoussanis/nippy)
+    - _this will only be relevant to you if you are storing custom records or exotic datatypes.
+Out of the box, virtually all standard clojure datatypes are supported (i.e. you don't need to do anything special to store lists/vectors/sets/etc.)_
+    - _the serialization is performed automatically, you **do not** need to serialize values manually_
   - maps and nested maps whose **keys conform to the valid path types** listed above

 ### Transactions